makeyourownmaker/BayesianProphet/README.md

 ## Roadmap

- * Add links to run notebook(s) on NBViewer, MyBinder and Colab
+ * Add links to run notebook(s) on MyBinder and Colab

  * Expand documentation:
    * Include highlights from notebook(s)